Tennessee has Eighth-Worst Drivers in the Country, Survey Finds

 Drivers around the country have been involved in accidents because they were playing the game while behind the wheel.
 Recently, a teenage driver in California may have been distracted by the game when she crashed her car into a power pole.

 If you or a loved one has been injured in a car accident involving a distracted driver, contact the auto accident lawyers at Greg Coleman Law for a free consultation.
-We are committed to securing maximum compensation for victims of car accidents.
+Our injury attorneys are committed to securing maximum compensation for victims of car accidents.